Addams Family Values: Michael Jackson's involvement

-American singer Michael Jackson was supposed to feature a song in the film called "Addams Groove/Family Thing".
+American singer Michael Jackson was supposed to feature a song in the film, titled "Family Thing".
+Despite being nearly completed, it went unused.
 The song is mostly rumored to have been removed due to the child sexual abuse allegations against Jackson; in reality, it was because of contractual differences with Paramount Pictures.
-The song has since been leaked online.
+An early version of the song was leaked online in 2023.
 Jackson is referenced in the film via a poster in the Harmony Hut advertising his 1992 single "Heal the World", which horrifies Joel.

 Reception

 Box office

 Addams Family Values opened at number 1 at the US box office in its opening weekend with a reported gross of $14,117,545.
 In its second week, the film dropped to number 2 behind Mrs. Doubtfire, and in its third week to number 3 behind Mrs. Doubtfire and A Perfect World.
 Its final box office gross in the United States and Canada was $48,919,043, a significant decline from the previous film's domestic total of $113,502,426.
 Internationally it grossed $62 million, for a worldwide total of $110.9 million.